jasonmar/dataproc-client/README.md

 Replace the following placeholders:

-* `your-project` your project name
-* `your-dataproc-client` your client that the VM will connect to
+* `YOUR_TARGET_CLUSTER` The server Dataproc Cluster name (DON"T include the '-m') where the client VM will point to to run Hive and Spark
-* `your-image` the VM image created ni step 5 that will be used, for example "dproclient-image"
+* `YOUR_IMAGE` The Dataproc single-node master VM image created in step-5 that will be used to create the compute engine as client VM, for example "dproclient-image"
-* `your-service-account` email address if your GCP service account
+* `OLD_TARGET_CLUSTER` The current target hostname in the image.
+It should be the VM name (for example dproclient-cluster-m) used that was used to create the image.
+* `IMG_MACHINE_TYPE` The machine type of the VM that was used to create the image.
+If use the current default settings in [create-dproclient-vm.sh](create-dproclient-vm.sh), then it should be "n1-standard-1".
+* `IMG_BOOT_DISK_SIZE` The boot disk size of the VM that was used to create the image.
+If use the current default settings in [create-dproclient-vm.sh](create-dproclient-vm.sh), then it should be "200GB".
+* `IMG_BOOT_DISK_TYPE` The boot disk type of the VM that was used to create the image.
+If use the current default settings in [create-dproclient-vm.sh](create-dproclient-vm.sh), then it should be "pd-standard".
+* `YOUR_PROJECT` The project name
+* `YOUR_CLIENT` The Client VM name
+* `YOUR_REGION` The region where you want to establish the client VM
-* `your-dataproc-cluster` name of the dataproc cluster you want to create a client for
+* `YOUR_ZONE` The zone where you want to establish the client VM
+* `YOUR_CLIENT_TAG ` The network tag to be used for the client VM
+* `YOUR_NETWORK ` The network to be used for the client VM
+* `YOUR_SERVICE_ACCOUNT` The service account (in email format like 'hive-demo@project-name.iam.gserviceaccount.com`)

 8. Run setup script